Yesterday was an important day for those of us working to enhance relations between China and foreign countries.

-On October 20, 2023, the Government of the Republic of Serbia gave its approval to the Draft Law on the ratification of the Free Trade Agreement with the People's Republic of China.
+At the session held on October 20, 2023, the Government of the Republic of Serbia approved the Draft Law on Confirmation of the Free Trade Agreement between the Government of the Republic of Serbia and the Government of the People's Republic of China.

 The agreement was signed a few days earlier, on October 17, 2023.

-The signatories of the Agreement aim to deepen trade and economic cooperation between the two countries, fostering more intensive and diversified mutual trade based on the principles of equality, mutual benefit, and international law.
+The intention of the signatories of the Agreement is to deepen trade and economic cooperation between the two countries, as well as to further intensify and diversify their mutual trade based on the principles of equality, common interest and international law.

-In addition to Serbian Minister of Internal and Foreign Trade Tomislav Momirović and Chinese Ambassador to Serbia Li Ming, the ceremony was also attended by President of the Serbian Chamber of Commerce Milan Čadež, as well as other Chinese and Serbian officials and business representatives
+The ceremony of entry into force of the agreement was attended by Serbian Minister of Internal and Foreign Trade Tomislav Momirović, Chinese Ambassador to Serbia Li Ming, President of the Serbian Chamber of Commerce Milan Čadež and other Chinese and Serbian officials and business representatives.

 Application of the agreement in practice

-• Customs duties on goods originating from category 'A10' in the List will be phased out over ten years, with equal annual reductions commencing on the date of the Agreement's entry into force.
-These goods will be completely duty-free as of January 1 of the tenth year;
+• customs duties on goods originating from category "A10" in the List will be abolished in ten equal annual installments from the entry into force of the Agreement and such goods will be exempted from paying customs duties on January 1 of the tenth year;

-• Customs duties on goods originating from category 'E' in the List will remain unchanged at the current base tariff level;
+• duties on goods originating from category "E" in the List will remain in force at the level of the base tariff.

 Category Import to RS Import to PRC